 Microchipping is quite popular as a means of reuniting lost pets with their owners.
-But there’s also a bit of controversy surrounding microchips and their safety.
-Continue reading to get more information on this important topic and make sure you really do your research and think about the pros and cons before coming to a final decision.
+But there’s also a bit of controversy surrounding microchips and their effectiveness and safety.
+Continue reading to get more information on this important topic, and consider doing your own research to assess the pros and cons before coming to a final decision.

 A microchip is meant to last for about 25 years.
-If your cat gets lost, the animal shelter that finds your pet will simply use a handheld scanner to retrieve the chip’s information, which consists of a registration or IDnumber.
+So, if your cat gets lost, the animal shelter or veterinary office that finds your pet can simply use a handheld scanner to retrieve the chip’s information, which consists of a registration or IDnumber.
 The veterinary or shelter staff will then be able to look up the information that is associated with that ID number.
 And if all goes well, it will direct them to you.
-Once these workers have the phone number, they can get in touch with you to let you know that they have your cat, and then you can work on getting your pet back at home as soon as possible.
+Once these workers have your phone number, they can get in touch with you to let you know that they have your cat, and then you can work on getting your pet back at home as soon as possible.

 The Purpose of Microchipping Pets

-Many pet owners who worry about their cats getting lost someday will have their pets microchipped so that, when their animals are found, they can simply be scanned and reunited with his family, regardless of whether or not he wears a collar and tag.
-This has certainly been the case for many lost pets who have been microchipped, making it the best reason for getting the microchip implanted into your cat.
+Many pet owners who worry about their kitty getting lost someday decide to have their companion microchipped.
+That way, if their pet is found, he can be scanned and reunited with his family, regardless of whether or not he wears a collar and tag.
+This has certainly been the case for many lost pets who have been microchipped, making it the best reason for getting the chip implanted into your cat.

-The really great thing about a microchip is that it’s in your pet and will remain there no matter what.
-Unlike collars and tags that can get lost, these ID chips can help ensure your pet will find his way home, provided that he is scanned properly once he is found.
+Bottom line: the great thing about a microchip is that it’s in your cat and will remain there no matter what.
+Unlike collars and tags that can get lost or damaged, these ID chips might help ensure your pet will make his way home, provided that he is scanned properly once he is found.

 The Potential Drawbacks of Having a Cat Microchipped

-Some studies have found that pets who have microchips are at an increased risk of cancer, particularly of aggressive tumors that grow at the site of the chip.
+One final note: some studies have found that pets who have microchips are at an increased risk of cancer, particularly of aggressive tumors that grow at the site of the chip.
 And there are also cases where cats who have been microchipped have suffered from neurological damage or died as a result of an improperly implanted microchip that hit the brain stem or caused severe bleeding.
 Although experts claim that the risks are low, some cat owners might choose to avoid getting their pets microchipped altogether for these reasons.